 For most of our history, pregnancy and childbirth were dangerous for both baby and mother.
 If we look at long-term trends in maternal mortality – the likelihood a woman will die from pregnancy-related causes – we see that every 100th to 200th birth led to the mother’s death.

-The World Health Organization estimates that more than 300,000 women died from pregnancy-related causes in 2015.
-That’s 830 women every day.
+The World Health Organization estimates that almost 300,000 women died from pregnancy-related causes in 2017.
+That’s 808 women every day.

 This is partly attributed to the fact that many more babies are born in Asia and Africa than in other regions.
 But it is also largely the result of the much higher maternal mortality rates found in lower-income countries.
 Per birth, a woman in Nigeria is more than 200 times more likely to die in pregnancy or childbirth than a woman in Sweden.

 The five countries with the highest number of maternal deaths in 2017 were: Nigeria (67,000); India (35,000); Democratic Republic of Congo (16,000); Ethiopia (14,000); and Tanzania (11,000).